LukeSmetham/graphql-stream/packages/feeds/README.md

 ```
 > The source object here is the original "untouched" StreamActivity response.
 We can access the object property in whatever shape it's in and use it to resolve our new document field.

-With this in mind, combined with the ability to add datasource to the resolver context - you can mesh together Stream Feeds with any other service, database, etc.
+With this in mind, combined with the ability to add anything that will run in Node to the datasources/resolver context - or stitch in any other GraphQL API - you can mesh together Stream Feeds with any other service, database, etc.

-> You could also potentially use a hybrid approach for `object`, where you store a small object with key value pairs of ids for entities relating to the activity in some way.
+> You could also potentially use a "hybrid" approach for `object`, where you store a small object with key value pairs of identifiers for entities that relate to the activity in some way.

-#### Writing your own Activity Type
+Some other options for extending the schema are:
+-

 ### README TODO
 - [ ] Initializing Context
+- [ ] Authentication
 - [ ] Creating/Using Stream Tokens
 - [ ] Extending/Implementing Types
 - [ ] Stitching/Merging the Schema
 - [ ] Subscriptions
 - [ ] Road Map
+- [ ] Publish & Link to the Subscriptions-based realtime, virtualized feed component.